Košice guide Slovakia

 The city is home to several sports teams, including the hockey club HC Košice, which plays in the top Slovak league.

 During the summer months, they organize the Košice Cultural Summer, a series of cultural events and festivals.
-You can also visit the White Night (Nuit Blanche), an art festival that brings light installations and artistic performances to the streets of the city.
+You can also visit the White Night, an art festival that brings light installations and artistic performances to the streets of the city.

 Sights and attractions

 St. Elizabeth's Cathedral - The largest church in Slovakia and one of the most important Gothic buildings in Central Europe.
-It covers 1200 square meters.
+It covers an area of 1200 square meters and can accommodate up to 5000 people.
 The cathedral boasts beautiful stained glass windows and a unique altar.
+The main altar contains the largest collection of Gothic panel paintings in Europe - a total of 48.
+Visitors will certainly be impressed by the unique double spiral staircase.

 Cathedral of St. Elisabeth

-Urban's Tower - Gothic bell tower standing next to St. Elizabeth's Cathedral.
-The tower was built in the 14th century and named after Saint Urban, the patron saint of winemakers.
+Urban's Tower - Originally a Gothic bell tower standing next to the Cathedral of St. Elizabeth.
+The tower was built at the end of the 14th century and named after St. Urban, the patron saint of winemakers.
+The tower was damaged by fire several times, so it was often rebuilt.
+The interior houses an exhibition of wax figures dedicated to important personalities connected with the history of Košice.

 St. Michael´s Church

-Košice State Theater - A beautiful neo-baroque building from the end of the 19th century.
-The theater offers a wide range of performances including opera, ballet and drama.
+Košice State Theater - A beautiful neo-baroque building from the late 19th century.
+The theatre offers a wide range of performances including opera, ballet and drama.
+The original paintings in the auditorium depict scenes from Shakespeare's tragedies.
+The park in front of the theatre is home to the popular Singing Fountain.

 State Theater Košice